Winter Wonderland – Round up

 Winter Wonderland – My colours Part 2

-I really hoped that the weather would get better here, but unfortunately this is a typical November this year.
+I really hoped that the weather would get better here, but it is a typical November this year.
 Cold, grey, rainy and foggy.

 Yarn Update

-Since I am nearly finished with the blanket now, I can also better estimate how much yarn I will need.
+Now that I am almost finished with the blanket, I can better estimate how much yarn I will need.

 At the moment they are, for the blanket